gigamono/tera/README.md

 <h1 align="center">Tera</h1>

 `tera` is a lean secure capability-based runtime for JavaScript.
-It is primarily designed for the multi-tenant serverless environment but has uses in other contexts.
+It is primarily designed for multi-tenant serverless environment but has uses in other contexts.

-`tera` provides permissions-enabled system APIs that you can get started with but you can also create your own permission types and host APIs.
+`tera` provides a small set of permission-enabled system APIs that you can get started with but you can also create your own permission types and host APIs.

 There is currently no plan to strictly support web-compatible APIs or out-of-the-box typescript compilation.
 If want those functionalities, you should take a look at [deno](https://github.com/denoland/deno).